FelipeMarcelino/2048-Gym/README.md

 ![Agent playing](https://github.com/FelipeMarcelino/2048-Gym/blob/master/model/img/play.gif)

-This repository is a project about using DQN(Q-Learning) to play the Game 2048.
+This repository is a project about using DQN(Q-Learning) to play the Game 2048 and accelarate and accelerate the environment using [Numba](https://github.com/numba/numba)).
 The algorithm used is from [Stable Baselines](https://github.com/hill-a/stable-baselines), and the environment is a custom [Open AI](https://github.com/openai) env.
 The environment contains two types of representation for the board: binary and no binary.
 The first one uses a power two matrix to represent each tile of the board.
 On the contrary, no binary uses a raw matrix board.

 The model uses two different types of neural networks: CNN(Convolutional Neural Network), MLP(Multi-Layer Perceptron).
 The agent performed better using CNN as an extractor for features than MLP.
 Probably it is because **CNN** can extract spatial features.
 As a result, the agent achieve a 2048 tile in 10% of the 1000 played games.